The Short Version

 Q: How long does it take to get Letters of Appointment?

-A: In an uncontested informal probate, 1–4 weeks.
 In contested cases, several months.

 Q: Can I sell property right away once I have Letters?